-Annual Report Pursuant to Section 13 o For the Annual Period Ended December ' ' ırities Exchange Act of 1934 ☐ Transition Report Pursuant to Section 1 or 3 or 15(d) of the S ecurities Exchange Act of 1934 For the transition period from to Commission file number 001-3 5662 QUA (Exact name of regis LYS, INC '∎ s charter) Delaware (State or other jurisdiction of incorporation or organization) 77-0534145 (I.R.S.
-Employer Identification Number) 919 E. Hillsdale Boulevard, (Address of principal e 4th Floor, Foster City, xecutive offices, includin (550) 801-6100 one number, including ar California 94404 g zip code) Securities registered p ursuant to section 120 b) of the Act: Title of each class Trading Symbol(s) Name of exchange on which registered Common stock, \$0.001 par value per share QLYS NASDAQ Stock Market Securities registered purs (0) Indicate by check mark if the registrant is a well-known search.
-Yes $\boxtimes$ No $\square$ easoned issuer, as defir ed in Rule 405 of the Securities Indicate by check mark if the registrant is not required to Act.
-Yes $\hfill \mbox{No } \boxtimes$ file reports pursuant to S Section 13 or Section 15(d) of the Indicate by check mark whether the Registrant (1) has file Securities Exchange Act of 1934 during the preceding 12 to file such reports), and (2) has been subject to such filing months (or for such she orter period that the Registrant was required Indicate by check mark whether the registrant has submit pursuant to Rule 405 of Regulation S-T during the precede required to submit such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large a reporting company, or an emerging growth company.
-See reporting company," and "emerging growth company" in F e the definitions of "large e accelerated filer," "accelerated filer," "smaller Large accelerated filer ccelerated filer ☐ Smaller reporting company☐ Emerging growth company☐ ☐ If an emerging growth company, indicate by check mark if complying with any new or revised financial accounting sta the registrant has electe andards provided pursua ed not to use the extended transition period for ant to Section 13(a) of the Exchange Act. $\square$ Indicate by check mark whether the registrant is a shell coact).
-Yes $\hfill \square$ No $\boxtimes$ ompany (as defined in R ule 12b-2 of the Exchange As of June 30, 2019, the aggregate market value of voting \$2,505 million based on the last reported sale price of the stock held by each executive officer and director and by e have been excluded in that such persons may be deemed a conclusive determination for other purposes. registrant's common sto ach person who owns 1 ock on June 30, 2019.
-Shares of common 0% or more of the outstanding common stock The number of shares of the Registrant's common stock outstanding as of Febru ary 13, 2020 was 39,092,443 shares.
+Annual Report Pursuant to Section 1: For the Annual Period Ended December ' ' ies Exchange Act of 1934 or ☐ Transition Report Pursuant to Section For the transition period from n 13 or 15(d) of the Sec to urities Exchange Act of 1934 Commissi on file number 001-356 62 QU (Exact name of re ALYS, INC. egistrant as specified in its c harter) Delaware 77-0534145 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) , rd, 4th Floor, Foster City, Ca • al executive offices, including z (5. ) (650) 801-6100 (Registrant's tele ephone number, including area o code) Securities registere d pursuant to section 12(b) o of the Act: Title of each class Trading Symbol(s) Name of exchange on which registered Common stock, \$0.001 par value per share QLYS NASDAQ Stock Market Securities registered p ursuant to section 12(g) of t he Act: None Indicate by check mark if the registrant is a well-know Act.
+Yes $\boxtimes$ No $\square$ n seasoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required Act.
+Yes $\square$ No $\boxtimes$ to file reports pursuant to Sec tion 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has Securities Exchange Act of 1934 during the preceding file such reports), and (2) has been subject to such fili 12 months (or for such shorte er period that the registrant was required to Indicate by check mark whether the registrant has subpursuant to Rule 405 of Regulation S-T during the prerequired to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a largereporting company, or an emerging growth company. reporting company," and "emerging growth company" See the definitions of "large ac celerated filer," "accelerated filer," "smaller Large accelerated filer ⊠ Accelerated filer □ No n-accelerated filer ☐ Smaller reporting company ☐ Emerging growth company If an emerging growth company, indicate by check ma complying with any new or revised financial accounting rk if the registrant has elected r g standards provided pursuant not to use the extended transition period for to Section 13(a) of the Exchange Act. $\ \square$ Indicate by check mark whether the registrant has filed effectiveness of its internal control over financial report by the registered public accounting firm that prepared ing under Section 404(b) of the Indicate by check mark whether the registrant is a she Act).
+Yes $\hfill \square$ No $\hfill \boxtimes$ I company (as defined in Rule 12b-2 of the Exchange As of June 30, 2020, the aggregate market value of vo \$3,501 million based on the last reported sale price of stock held by each executive officer and director and be have been excluded in that such persons may be deer a conclusive determination for other purposes. the registrant's common stock y each person who owns 10% on June 30, 2020.
+Shares of common or more of the outstanding common stock

+The number of shares of the registrant's common stock outstanding as of February 12, 2021 was 39,207,735 shares.